-In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards CE multi-agency practice standards to ensure that our work, on behalf of children, is of a consistently good standard.
+In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards Agency roles and responsibilities_to ensure that our work, on behalf of children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
-The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Escalation (cescp.org.uk).
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Procedure for Multi-Agency Professional Challenge and... (trixonline.co.uk)

-8. Concerns about a child - recording and reporting:
+8. Concerns about a child- recording and reporting:

-Our recording procedures are in line with those outlined in Cheshire East's 'Recording and Reporting Guidance' 2023; the Designated Safeguarding Lead and the Deputy Leads are aware of this document.
+Our recording procedures are in line with those outlined in Cheshire East's 'Recording and Reporting Guidance' 2024; the Designated Safeguarding Lead and the Deputy Leads are aware of this document.